-

 Requirements and Assessment

 All modules in the Diploma are individually assessed.
 Assessment is by examination (written and practical) at the end of each semester and by continuous assessment.
 This is a two-year, part-time course.
-Classes and learning material will be delivered online with practical workshops to be carried out at NUI Galway on a monthly basis.
+Classes and learning material will be delivered online with practical workshops to be carried out at University of Galway on a monthly basis.

 As this course is delivered via Blended learning most of the material is delivered online, please visit to our Online Learning webpage for further details on what is required to participate in a blended learning course.